Talentica/HungryHippos/Readme.md

 Mobile is the column name given to field1 . i.e; samsung | apple | nokia<br/>
 Number is the column name given to field2 . i.e; 7890566 | 865478 ..

+### Purpose :

+The purpose of this file is to provide the data description of input file, dimensions on which sharding needs to be done and the distributed path of input file in HungryHippo file system.

 ### A sample sharding-client-config.xml file looks like below :